-2.12.2 New-Style Build Steps
+2.12.4 New-Style Build Steps in Buildbot 0.9.0

 In Buildbot-0.9.0, many operations performed by BuildStep subclasses return a Deferred.
 As a result, custom build steps which call these methods will need to be rewritten.